apache/arrow/docs/source/developers/continuous_integration/crossbow.rst

 2. Enable `TravisCI`_, `Appveyor`_, `Azure Pipelines`_ and `CircleCI`_
    integrations on for the newly created queue repository.

-   -  Confirm the Travis’ `auto cancellation`_ feature is turned off on branches.
-This should be the default setting.

 3. Clone either `ursacomputing_crossbow`_ if you are using that, or the newly created repository next to the arrow repository: